Luc Merenda: Career

 In 2022, nearly 15 years after his last role, Merenda made a surprise return to acting when he dubbed the voice of Vincent Martin for the Italian-language dub of Mrs. Harris Goes to Paris.
 He subsequently announced a return to film acting.
 He starred in the 2023 film Il paese del melodramma.

 Personal life

 In 1979, Merenda married Italian journalist Germana Monteverdi, from whom he divorced ten years later.
 He later remarried, to Annie Minet.

 Since retiring from acting, Merenda has worked as an antiquarian.
-Specializing in Asian art, he runs a store at Marché Biron in Saint-Ouen-sur-Seine and a gallery in Thoiry.
+Specializing in Asian art, he runs a store at Marché Biron in Saint-Ouen-sur-Seine and a gallery in Thoiry, Yvelines.

 Merenda is fluent in both French and Italian, and speaks conversational English.